Vilson Caković: Career

 Caković started his career in his birth town by playing for youth of Takovo, where he was spotted by Red Star Belgrade scouts.
 Since 2004 he has conducted his career through the youth ranks of Belgrade-based teams.

 Since 2011, he played for Serbian League Belgrade side Balkan Mirijevo with success and already has five man-of-the-match awards (four in a row, against Žarkovo, Zemun, Beograd and Dorćol), with average rating over 7.5.
 He finished the season with average rating 7.07 and became Balkan Mirijevo player of the season.
 After one year in Balkan, he moved to Swedish AIK Jönköping, the subsidiary of the Assyriska Föreningen that plays in Superettan.

 After a successful season in Sweden, when the club managed to gain promotion, Caković went back to Balkans.
-In February 2013 he signed a contract with Albanian Superliga club Apolonia Fier.
+In February 2013 he signed a contract with Kategoria Superiore club Apolonia.
+In April 2015, the club announced his departure by mutual consent.

 In June 2021, Caković signed with Husqvarna FF.